anz-f5/f5xc-waap-palo-gwlb-aws/README.md

 ![image info](./files/vipAdvertise.png)

 - Three WAAP nodes are used to form a cluster in this solution, this is due to WAAP nodes are Kubernetes based with `etcd` datastore. `etcd` has a fault tolerence characteritic that's documented here <https://etcd.io/docs/v3.5/faq/#what-is-failure-tolerance>.
 In other words, three nodes provide a failure tolerance of one node.
-With a two node Kubernetes cluster, there is no fault tolerance.
+With a two-node Kubernetes cluster, there is no fault tolerance.

 - With the three WAAP nodes, I have placed them in three AZ's, achiving best zonal redundency.
 However, as each node consumes a GWLB endpoint in the same AZ, three endpoints are created - one per AZ (i.e., az[123]-ep1 in design diagram).
 As each endpoint is mapped to an associated AZ, I have also used three Palo FW's with one per AZ for consistency.